Amitābha

-Amitābha (/sa/, "Measureless" or "Limitless" Light), also known as Amituofo in Chinese, Amida Butsu in Japanese, Amita-bul in Korean, A Di Đà Phật in Vietnamese, and Öpakmé in Tibetan, is one of the main Buddhas of Mahayana Buddhism and the most widely venerated Buddhist figure in East Asian Buddhism.
+Amitābha (/sa/, "Measureless" or "Limitless" Light), also known as Amituofo in Chinese, Amida Butsu in Japanese, Amita-bul in Korean, Avid in Mongolian, A Di Đà Phật in Vietnamese, and Öpakmé in Tibetan, is one of the main Buddhas of Mahayana Buddhism and the most widely venerated Buddhist figure in East Asian Buddhism.
 Amitābha is also known by the name Amitāyus ("Measureless Life").

 Amitābha is the main figure in two influential Indian Buddhist Mahayana Scriptures: the Sutra of Measureless Life and the Amitābha Sūtra.
 According to the Sutra of Measureless Life, Amitābha established a pure land of perfect peace and happiness, called Sukhāvatī ("Blissful"), where beings who mindfully remember him with faith may be reborn and then quickly attain enlightenment.
 The pure land is the result of a set of vows Amitābha made long ago.
 As his name means Limitless Light, Amitābha's light is said to radiate throughout the cosmos and shine on all beings.
 Because of this, Amitābha is often depicted radiating light, a symbol for his wisdom.
 As per the name Amitāyus, this Buddha is also associated with infinite life, since his lifespan is said to be immeasurable.
 Amitābha's measureless life is seen as being related to his infinite compassion.

 Amitābha devotion is particularly prominent in East Asian Buddhism, where the practice of mindfulness of Amitābha Buddha (known as nianfo in Chinese, nembutsu in Japanese) is seen as a path to liberation open to everyone.
 Amitābha is also the principal Buddha in Pure Land Buddhism, which is a tradition focused on attaining birth in the pure land by relying on the power of Amitābha (also known as "Other Power") and faithfully reciting Amitabha's name.
-Amitābha is also a major deity in Tibetan Buddhism. where he is associated with pure land practices, as well as phowa (the transference of consciousness at the time of death).
+Amitābha is also a major Buddha in Tibetan Buddhism, where he is associated with pure land practices, as well as phowa (the transference of consciousness at the time of death).

 The names Amitāyus and Amitābha (in various Chinese transliterations and translations) are used interchangeably in East Asian Buddhism.
 In Tibetan Buddhism however, Amitāyus is distinguished from Amitābha, and they are depicted differently in Himalayan art.
 Amitāyus is also known as a Buddha of long life in Tibetan Buddhism.
 In East Asian Buddhism, Amitābha is most often depicted as part of a triad with the two bodhisattvas Avalokiteśvara and Mahāsthāmaprāpta.
 In Tibetan Buddhism, the triad includes Avalokiteśvara and Vajrapani (or Padmasambhava) instead.